nick-aschenbach/accuweather/README.md

 # Accuweather

-Get weather information for cities around the world using the accuweather API
+Get weather information for cities around the world using the accuweather API.
+Includes temperature, pressure, humidity, weather text and GPS coordinates.

 ## Installation